Exact transport coefficients from the inelastic rough Maxwell model of a granular gas: Discussion

 Figures \ref{fig1}a and \ref{fig1}b show a dependence of $\eta^*$ and $\eta_b^*$ on $\alpha$ and $\beta$ qualitatively similar to that observed in the case of the IRHSM within the standard Sonine approximation \cite{KSG14}.
 For a fixed $\alpha$, $\eta^*$ exhibits a local maximum at a certain value of $\beta$.
 As $\alpha$ decreases, the maximum grows and moves toward smaller values of $\beta$.
 In the case of $\eta_b^*$, however, the magnitude of the maximum decreases with decreasing $\alpha$, with the exception of $\alpha=1$.
 Moreover, as roughness increases, $\eta_b^*$ becomes less and less dependent on $\alpha$.
 In what concerns the cooling-rate transport coefficient $\xi$, Fig.~\ref{fig1}c presents a nonmonotonic dependence on both $\alpha$ and $\beta$ similar to that observed in the IRHSM with the standard Sonine approximation \cite{KSG14}.

 The new transport coefficient $\eta_\Omega^*$, which is discarded in the standard Sonine approximation for the IRHSM, is displayed in Fig.~\ref{fig1}d.
 The most remarkable feature is that, in contrast to $\eta^*$, $\eta_\Omega^*$ is negative.
 To better grasp the consequences of that, imagine the simple shear flow geometry $\nabla_i u_j=\dot{\gamma}\delta_{iy}\delta_{jx}$, where the shear rate $\dot{\gamma}$ is assumed to be positive.
-Then, according to Eq.~\eqref{PijNSF}, $\medio{V_x V_y}<0$, that is, particles moving with $V_y>0$ tend to have $V_x<0$, and vice versa.
+Then, according to Eq.~\eqref{PijNSF}, $\medio{V_x V_y}<0$, that is, particles moving with $V_y>0$ tend to have $V_x<0$, and vice versa (second and fourth quadrants on the $xy$ plane).
 On the other hand, Eq.~\eqref{Piij1} implies that $\medio{\omega_x\omega_y}>0$, so that the projection on the $xy$ plane of the angular velocity of the particles tends to lie on the first and third quadrants.
 This is consistent with the orthogonality condition $\medio{\bV\cdot\bw}=0$ implied by $\Upsilon_{ij}^{(1)}=0$ [cf.\ Eqs.~\eqref{Upsilon1} and \eqref{varsigma}].

 Figure~\ref{fig1}d shows that the magnitude of $\eta_\Omega^*$ grows quasilinearly with $\beta$.
 Moreover, at fixed $\beta$, $\mid\!\eta_\Omega^*\!\mid$ increases with decreasing $\alpha$.
 All of this represents a smoother and more regular dependence on $\alpha$ and $\beta$ than in the cases of the coefficients $\eta$, $\eta_b$, and $\xi$.